khunjon/project-tracker-bot/README.md

    ```
    /project-update
    ```
-   Add progress updates with optional status changes.
-AI analysis will be generated automatically.
+   Add progress updates with client filtering for easier project selection.
+Features:
+   - Client dropdown showing only clients that have existing projects in the database
+   - Dynamic project list showing project names with current status
+   - Assignee management with workspace user selection
+   - Accurate filtering with no empty results for non-existent clients
+   - Required status selection and AI analysis generation

 4. **Mention the Bot:**
    ```